 When migrating from IBM Domino to Office 365 and Exchange, make sure that the Lotus Notes mailbox size (mail file size + attachments stored in DAOS) does not exceed maximum mailbox size for Office 365 or Exchange prior to migration.

-Out-of-the-box MigrationWiz does not support migration of mail-in databases.
+Out-of-the-box MigrationWiz does not support migration of mail-in databases or archive.nsf files.
 However, with a few configuration steps, MigrationWiz can be configured to support the migration of mail-in databases and archive.nsf files.

 Note: The content in this article is specific to Domino mail-in databases, but be aware that this approach is also valid for archive.nsf files.